 Dear Serious Traveler,

-I am very pleased to present—the Baltic Capitals 2017.
-We’ve added features we know you’ll appreciate by building on our many previous trips.
+I am very pleased to present—the Baltic Capitals 2018.
+We’ve have so many features we know you’ll appreciate by building on our many previous trips.
 This educational and very enjoyable tour takes us to Estonia, Latvia & Lithuania—all former Soviet republics with a troubled past but exciting revitalization.

 Next, we’re on to Riga, capital of Latvia.
 This 800-year-old city is considered one of the most beautiful towns in the Baltics.
 Founded in 1201 by Bishop Albert, head of the Order of Teutonic Knights, the old town is a mixture of narrow streets, parks, riverbanks, and a canal flanked by old houses and lofty church spires.

 Finally we visit Estonia’s capital—Tallinn.
 There you’ll visit the Old Town, listed as a UNESCO’S World Heritage site, where you will be fascinated by the Hanseatic merchants’ houses, the mile-long town wall, the medieval Town Hall and the House of the Blackheads.
 Our journey will take us through the picturesque Baltic countryside, past quaint villages, national parks and country castles.